r-pufky/docs/source/operating-systems/windows/10/securing-installation/privacy/contacts.rst

   This disables all contacts options.
 See :ref:`windows-10-privacy-contacts` to manage access on a per app basis.

-.. wregedit:: Disable access to user notifications on this device via Registry
+.. wregedit:: Disable access to contacts on this device via Registry
   :key_title: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\
               CapabilityAccessManager\ConsentStore\contacts
   :names:     Value